-This strategy applies to UK related entities which consolidate within Newmark Group, Inc.’s consolidated group results (“the Group”).
-This UK tax strategy has been published by the Group to comply with the duties under FA 2016, Schedule 19, paragraph 16(2).
+This strategy applies to UK related entities which consolidate within Newmark’s consolidated group results (“the Group”).
+This UK tax strategy has been published by the Group to comply with its duties under FA 2016, Schedule 19, paragraph 16(2).
 The UK tax strategy applies from the date of publication until it is superseded.
 References to “UK tax” are to the taxes and duties set out in FA 2016, Schedule 19, paragraph 15(1), which include income tax, corporation tax, PAYE, NIC, VAT, insurance premium tax and stamp duties.

 APPROACH TO GOVERNANCE AND RISK MANAGEMENT